adreeana/kata-pager/README.md

 # Pager Kata

 Why:

 https://github.com/aircall/technical-test-pager

 Notes
-- Service tests are covering only the acceptance criterias described in the use case.
+- Service tests are covering only the acceptance criterias described in the use cases.
 - All the adapters have been implemented as infrastructure services.
 An annotation @ExternalActor is used to describe the direction of the communication and their type.
 - In the pager bounded context the aggregate is Alert.